domlet/domlet.github.io/_posts/2024-12-25-makerspace-classroom-tour.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/dombrassey/albums/72177720322816217" title="Makerspace Kitchen"><img src="https://live.staticflickr.com/65535/54231262700_3ccb39c2a2.jpg" width="500"  alt="Makerspace Kitchen"/></a><script async src="https://embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-Beneficially for me as an instructor, students understand that dark mode can be enabled **when all students are logged into Google Classroom** or have an assignment open – so they encourage each other to get started promptly.
-Dark mode also makes it easier for me to focus my eyes on student laptop screens as I circulate around the classroom to check in on students.
+Students understand that dark mode can be enabled **when all students are logged into Google Classroom** or have an assignment open – so they encourage each other to get started promptly.
+Dark mode also **makes it easier for me to focus my eyes** on student laptop screens as I circulate around the classroom to check on students and talk to them about their work.

 ### Mechatronics: Mechanical × Electronics

-At CCPA, the High School Robotics Team competes in the [FIRST Tech Challenge (FTC)](https://www.firstinspires.org/robotics/ftc) in the fall, and the [Pioneers in Engineering (PiE)](https://pioneers.berkeley.edu/) competition at UC Berkeley in the Spring.
+Our CCPA High School Robotics Team competes in the [FIRST Tech Challenge (FTC)](https://www.firstinspires.org/robotics/ftc) in the fall, and the [Pioneers in Engineering (PiE)](https://pioneers.berkeley.edu/) competition at UC Berkeley in the Spring.
 In the Robotics workspace, students use a great number of [tools and materials](https://www.revrobotics.com/rev-45-3529/) that must be kept organized and accessible.
 Only power tools and sharp tools are kept in the teacher's office or desk drawers.
-Students [pack their own supplies](https://docs.google.com/spreadsheets/d/1LVZiLo4UDEgqsqjm0FnSoMNz828F7kkTg-nQiuiSlU4/edit?gid=1899335204#gid=1899335204) before off-campus scrimmages, tournaments, or build days.
+[Students pack their own supplies](https://docs.google.com/spreadsheets/d/1LVZiLo4UDEgqsqjm0FnSoMNz828F7kkTg-nQiuiSlU4/edit?gid=1899335204#gid=1899335204) before off-campus scrimmages, tournaments, or build days.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/dombrassey/albums/72177720322836769" title="CCPA Robotics Lab"><img src="https://live.staticflickr.com/31337/54231307690_28f8e64dbd.jpg" width="500" height="375" alt="CCPA Robotics Lab"/></a><script async src="https://embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>